CsoITGuys/IT-Support-Resources/README.md

 2. **Wired** – In-depth articles on technology, science, and culture.
    🔗 [Wired](https://www.wired.com/)

-3. **DIY IT Assessment and Guide** – Practical step-by-step checklist for evaluating IT systems and consulting needs.
+3. **DIY IT Assessment and Guide** – Practical step-by-step checklist for evaluating IT systems.
    🔗 [DIY IT Assessment and Guide](https://mynewitguys.com/small-business-it-assessment-when-to-consider-an-it-consultant/)

 4. **The Verge** – News on technology, science, art, and culture.